-Preheat the oven to 400 ℉.
+- Preheat the oven to 400 ℉.

-Add oatmeal and mix until combined.
+- Add the oatmeal and mix until combined.

-Combine all of the remaining dry ingredients in a separate bowl - flour, salt, baking soda and baking powder.
+- Combine all of the remaining dry ingredients in a separate bowl - flour, salt, baking soda and baking powder.
 Whisk together.

-Add roughly ⅓ to ½ of the flour mixture into the wet ingredients.
+- Add roughly ⅓ to ½ of the flour mixture into the wet ingredients.
 Mix until just combined.

-Add the remaining dry ingredients, mixing after each addition.
-[NOTE: This dough becomes very heavy and hard to mix.
-If you are using a stand mixer you can continue to use your mixer without damaging it IF it is a large capacity, heavy duty model.
-If it is not, you may want to switch to using a spoon or your hands.]
+- NOTE: This dough becomes very heavy and hard to mix.
+If you are using a stand mixer you can continue to use your mixer without damaging it IF it's a large capacity, heavy-duty model.
+If it is not, you may want to switch to using a wooden spoon or your hands.

 - Add the chocolate chips.
-[I use my hands to knead them into the dough.]
+I use my hands to knead them into the dough.

-Form the dough into golf ball spheres.
+- Form the dough into golf ball spheres.
 Put onto a cookie sheet and flatten slightly.

 - Bake in a 400 ℉ oven for 6-8 minutes.
 They are done when they are just starting to brown.